IOS jailbreaking: History of exploit-disabling patch releases

 Apple has released various updates to iOS that patch exploits used by jailbreak utilities; this includes a patch released in iOS 6.1.3 to software exploits used by the original evasi0n iOS 6–6.1.2 jailbreak, in iOS 7.1 patching the Evasi0n 7 jailbreak for iOS 7–7.0.6-7.1 beta 3.
 Boot ROM exploits (exploits found in the hardware of the device) cannot be patched by Apple system updates but can be fixed in hardware revisions such as new chips or new hardware in its entirety, as occurred with the iPhone 3GS in 2009.

 On July 15, 2011, Apple released a new iOS version that closed the exploit used in JailbreakMe 3.0.
 The German Federal Office for Information Security had reported that JailbreakMe uncovered the "critical weakness" that information could be stolen or malware unwillingly downloaded by iOS users clicking on maliciously crafted PDF files.

 On August 13, 2015, Apple updated iOS to 8.4.1, patching the TaiG exploit.
 Pangu and Taig teams both said they were working on exploiting iOS 8.4.1, and Pangu demonstrated these chances at the WWDC 2015.

 On September 16, 2015, iOS 9 was announced and made available; it was released with a new "Rootless" security system, dubbed a "heavy blow" to the jailbreaking community.

 On October 21, 2015, seven days after the Pangu iOS 9.0–9.0.2 Jailbreak release, Apple pushed the iOS 9.1 update, which contained a patch that rendered it nonfunctional.

 On January 23, 2017, Apple released iOS 10.2.1 to patch jailbreak exploits released by Google for the Yalu iOS 10 jailbreak created by Luca Todesco.

 On December 10, 2019, Apple used DMCA takedown requests to remove posts from Twitter.
 The tweet contained an encryption key that could potentially be used to reverse engineer the iPhone's Secure Enclave.
 Apple later retracted the claim, and the tweet was reinstated.

 On June 1, 2020, Apple released the 13.5.1 update, patching the zero-day exploit used by the Unc0ver jailbreak.

 On September 20, 2021, Apple released iOS/iPadOS 15, which introduced signed system volume security to iOS/iPadOS, meaning that any changes to the root file system would revert to the latest snapshot on a reboot, and changes to the snapshot would make the device unbootable.
-As a result, jailbreak development slowed considerably, and for the first time in jailbreaking history, the latest iPhone did not get a jailbreak before a new model was released.

-On September 12, 2022, Apple released iOS 16, which introduced a new firmware component known as Cryptex1.
-New Cryptex1 versions are almost never compatible with old iOS versions, making downgrading impossible except within patch versions (i.e. 16.3 and 16.3.1).
+On March 11, 2026, Apple released the iOS 15.8.7 update to patch vulnerabilities used by the Coruna exploit kit.
+This temporarily patched Dopamine for devices stuck on iOS 15 and iPadOS 15 after over 2 years.